Beauty salon

 A beauty salon or beauty parlor is an establishment that provides cosmetic treatments for people.
 Other variations of this type of business include hair salons, spas, day spas, and medical spas.

 Beauty treatments

-Hair cut is generally offered in beauty salons.
-Massage for the body is a beauty treatment, with various techniques offering benefits to the skin (including the application of beauty products) and increasing mental well-being.
+Haircuts are generally offered in most beauty salons.
+Massages for the body are another beauty treatment, with various techniques offering benefits to the skin (including the application of beauty products) and increasing mental well-being.
 Hair removal is offered at some beauty salons through treatments such as waxing and threading.
 Some beauty salons also style hair instead of requiring clients to go to a separate hair salon.
 Some also offer sun tanning via tanning beds.